qhan18/intraday-metastability/README.md

 Predict whether short-horizon direction continues or reverses relative to recent momentum.

 These are intentionally simple first targets.
 They let us test whether potential-based regime features are adding information beyond standard lagged return, volume, and liquidity features.

 ---

+## Data

+The current public version uses synthetic high-frequency data to validate the estimation and modeling pipeline.
+This choice was practical: the most relevant real high-frequency datasets either require paid access, additional API setup, or more data-engineering infrastructure for reliable ingestion than was available for this initial prototype.
+The goal of this stage was to validate the end-to-end research workflow first, then move to real market data in a later version.

+This synthetic setup is useful because it allows the project to test:
+- whether rolling drift and diffusion estimation works
+- whether the implied potential can be reconstructed cleanly
+- whether regime labels are stable and interpretable
+- whether the downstream ML pipeline runs end to end

+At this stage, the synthetic run is serving as a **research sandbox**, not as evidence of live trading performance or real-market alpha.

+The intended next step is to apply the same framework to real high-frequency datasets such as:
+- Uniswap v3 pool data
+- centralized limit-order-book data
+- other trade-level intraday market data

+---